railsuser2014/openobject-doc-book-en/3/3_9/payment_terms.rst

 Remaining on 15th of next month.

 .. figure::  images/account_payment_term.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Configuring payment terms*

-To configure new conditions start by giving a name to the :guilabel:`Payment Term` field.
-Text that you put in the field :guilabel:`Description` is used on invoices, so enter a clear description of the payment terms there.
+To configure new conditions, start by giving a name to the :guilabel:`Payment Term` field.
+Text that you put in the field :guilabel:`Description on invoices`, is used on invoices, so enter a clear description of the payment terms there.

 Then create individual lines for calculating the terms in the section :guilabel:`Payment Term`.
 You